Tony West (attorney): PepsiCo

-On October 7, 2014, PepsiCo, Inc. announced that West had joined the company as executive vice president of government affairs, general counsel and corporate secretary, effective November 24, 2014.
+On October 7, 2014, PepsiCo, Inc. announced that West had joined the company as executive vice president of government affairs, general counsel, and corporate secretary, effective November 24, 2014.
 West succeeded Larry Thompson, who retired after a decade with the company.
 West was responsible for PepsiCo's worldwide legal function and government affairs organization, as well as the company's global compliance function and the PepsiCo Foundation.
 He reported to PepsiCo Chairman and CEO Indra Nooyi.

 Uber

 In October 2017, West announced that he was leaving PepsiCo to take a position as General Counsel at Uber.
 This announcement shortly followed the completion of an investigation by former U.S. Attorney General Eric Holder into allegations of sexual harassment and discrimination at Uber.

+In 2020, the first year in which West was named as an executive officer at Uber, he received nearly $12.3 million in total compensation.
+In 2021, West received $7.4 million in compensation from Uber, and in 2022 West received a pay package worth more than $10.6 million, an increase of 40% over the previous year.
+In 2023, West received almost $10.4 million in compensation from Uber.

 Political campaigns

 In 1998, West ran for a seat on the San Jose City Council.
 In the primary, West's main challenger was Cindy Chavez, the staff director of Working Partnerships USA.
 He came in second to Chavez in the June 2 primary, with 41.2% of the vote.
 West was ultimately defeated, receiving 48% of the vote in the general election.

 West also ran for the California State Assembly, for the 23rd district, in 2000.
 After incumbent Mike Honda ran for the U.S. House of Representatives, leaving a vacancy, West was one of six Democrats to run for the open seat.
 He was defeated in the primary by San Jose City Councilman Manny Diaz, receiving 38% of the total votes cast.

+West chaired the Barack Obama California fundraising committee for his run in 2008.

 On November 30, 2016, Senator-elect Kamala Harris announced that West, her brother-in-law, would co-chair her transition team.

+West served as an adviser for the Kamala Harris 2024 presidential campaign.

 Personal life

-West married Maya Harris, the sister of Vice President Kamala Harris, in July 1998.
+West married Maya Harris, the sister of former Vice President Kamala Harris, in July 1998.
+He is the stepfather to her daughter, Meena Harris, who Maya Harris had as a single parent.
 They were both in the class of 1992 at Stanford Law School.
 They became friends at school, but did not begin a relationship until after graduation.